 No pupil will be prevented from participating because his/her parents cannot or will not make a contribution.
-However, if insufficient funds are available it may be necessary to curtail or cancel activities or trips.
+However, if insufficient funds are available (eg less than 95% of the total cost) it may be necessary to curtail or cancel activities or trips.